All alcohol-related transactions with the AGCO must be completed online through the iAGCO web-based portal.

-Note that a personal history report for the person who will be responsible for managing the premises must be submitted and approved by the AGCO, before the Authorization to Contract Out becomes effective and the transfer applicant is permitted to sell and serve alcohol on the premises.
+Note that a Personal Disclosure form for the person who will be responsible for managing the premises must be submitted and approved by the AGCO, before the Authorization to Contract Out becomes effective and the transfer applicant is permitted to sell and serve alcohol on the premises.

 Check the expiry date of the licence, and have the licensee renew it (if necessary) to ensure it does not expire during the transfer period.

 You should apply for a transfer (corporate rollover) of a licence if: